 Once gender dysphoria is medically diagnosed, most transgender people choose to live in their true gender.
 As part of transitioning, people may or may not undertake medical intervention (“sex change”) in the form of hormone therapy, physical surgery, or both.

 When someone has finished transitioning and is living fully in their true gender.
 Many prefer to identify as “formerly transgender” rather than continue to identify as transgender, since they are now living fully as a man or woman.
+Or they may simply identify as male or female.
 Nowadays the term transgender is being used far more than transsexual.

 Some people prefer not to identify as either male or female or shift freely between the two: they may define as “non-binary”, “gender fluid” or “third sex”, or with some other term that they feel comfortable with.
 People who wish to live a non-binary life will usually make this clear, and will suggest appropriate pronouns to use in reference to them (e.g. some suggest we use “their” instead of “his” or “hers”).
 In the UK, non-binary people do not at the moment have the same legal protections for their gender identity that transgender people have, so it is a matter of social responsibility for others to set good standards for being inclusive and positive.

 Transvestites are not necessarily transgender; there are many people who do not have a gender-conflict but nevertheless enjoy dressing or living for a while as the opposite sex, as part of their erotic life, or just for pleasure and fun.

 The general term “Trans” is often used to positively include all those who are or were transgender, as well as those who are transvestite, non-binary or gender-variant of any kind.

 It should not be assumed that Trans people are necessarily without child-rearing responsibilities.
 Trans people are often parents, either as a result of previous relationships or as adopters or fosterers.
 The same can apply to lesbian, gay and bisexual people.